 The Services E-Card Proposal – Pros and Contras

-After the European Parliament had approved with a resolution in February 2016 the EC’s intention to launch a legislative initiative introducing a `services passport’ aiming to enhance cooperation between home and host Member States and help service-providers operating across borders, DG GROW (lead by Commissioner Elżbieta Bieńkowska), made a public consultation on this purpose and presented in January 2017 the proposal for a regulation of EP and Council (COM(2016)0824), for the introduction of a Services E-Card.
+After the European Parliament in February 2016 approved the EC’s intention to launch a legislative initiative introducing a `services passport’ aiming to enhance cooperation between home and host Member States and help service-providers operating across borders, DG GROW (lead by Commissioner Elżbieta Bieńkowska), made a public consultation on this purpose and presented in January 2017 the proposal for a regulation of EP and Council for the introduction of a Services E-Card.

-Many very positive aspects for small service companies in Europe that would get in such way a fairer, i.e. cheaper and easier access to the Single Market, are confronted with many critics and concerns from Member States, certain economic sectors, Trade Unions and Political Parties.
+The proposal included many very positive aspects for small service companies in Europe that would get in such way a cheaper and easier access to the Single Market.
+Nonetheless it has also raised objections from Member States, certain economic sectors, trade unions and political parties.

 vorheriger Artikel nächster Artikel